ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The run command for the model forecast step.
 This will be appended to the end of the variable definitions file (``var_defns.sh``).
 Changing the ``${PE_MEMBER01}`` variable is **not** recommended; it refers to the number of MPI tasks that the Weather Model will expect to run with.
 Running the Weather Model with a different number of MPI tasks than the workflow has been set up for can lead to segmentation faults and other errors.
 It is also important to escape the ``$`` character or use single quotes here so that ``PE_MEMBER01`` is not referenced until runtime, since it is not defined at the beginning of the workflow generation script.

 ``RUN_CMD_POST``: (Default: "mpirun -np 1")
-   The run command for post-processing (:term:`UPP`).
+   The run command for post-processing (via the :term:`UPP`).
 Can be left blank for smaller domains, in which case UPP will run without :term:`MPI`.

 Cron-Associated Parameters
 ==========================

+Cron is a job scheduler accessed through the command-line on UNIX-like operating systems.
+It is useful for automating tasks such as the ``rocotorun`` command, which launches each workflow task in the SRW App.
+Cron periodically checks a cron table (aka crontab) to see if any tasks are are ready to execute.
+If so, it runs them.

 ``USE_CRON_TO_RELAUNCH``: (Default: "FALSE")
    Flag that determines whether or not a line is added to the user's cron table, which calls the experiment launch script every ``CRON_RELAUNCH_INTVL_MNTS`` minutes.